Stimpy's Cartoon Show: Production

 Camp described "Stimpy's Cartoon Show" as the story of a producer who does nothing but take all the credit for the work of others.
 Many of the characteristics that Ren has a producer were those often ascribed to Kricfalusi.
 The script for "Stimpy's Cartoon Show" was written by Elinor Blake, Kricfalusi's then-girlfriend who would later be notable as a musician in her own right, and she in turn had based her script on Kricfalusi's vetoed story of 1992.
 Chris Reccardi returned to Games Animation, having left the studio and becoming a freelance artist, to storyboard the episode with Michael Kim.
+Kricfalusi considered Kim to be a highly talented individual, realizing his talent from his work on The New Adventures of Beany and Cecil.
+He made him his protégé and convinced him to back off from working on Batman: The Animated Series at Warner Bros.
+Animation with higher pay.
+Kim worked on every episode as a layout artist until his firing, where Kricfalusi was dissatisfied at his inability to provide large amounts of layouts in little time during the production of "Man's Best Friend".
 Kricfalusi was credited as a co-writer of the episode.
 Everyone credited on the episode's title card had their names badly rewritten to resemble the unintelligent Stimpy's poor attempt in writing, including "John Krisfaloosy", "Kris Reccardy" and "Baughb Camp".
 Rough Draft Korea at Seoul provided animation for the episode.
 Three scenes were cut after its initial airing, never to be released in home media, including a scene where Ren mercilessly cuts Stimpy's film while he edits it on a stationary bicycle.